spierala/mini-rx-store/libs/signal-store/README.md

 ```

 ### Advanced Component Stores
 You can guess it already... for more complex component states you can use memoized selectors (`createComponentStateSelector`, `createSelector`) and the `rxEffect` method.

 ### Component Store Extensions
+Most extensions are compatible with Component Store as well (all except the Redux DevTools extension).

-You can register extensions globally for all Component Stores with the `provideComponentStoreConfig` configuration.
+You register extensions globally for all Component Stores with the `provideComponentStoreConfig` configuration.

+Add `provideComponentStoreConfig` to the providers array of the appConfig:

 ```ts
 import {